 “… it is the compositions written by Florian Arbenz that are particularly striking, sounding like a cavalcade, on a higher level, especially when Florian performs his solos”

 In 2000 Florian Arbenz received the European Award of Culture supporting his engagement in jazz and classical music.

 “Arguably one of the best drummers in Europe ”

-Florian is currently touring with VEIN trio, who are working on a recording of the music of Maurice Ravel.
+Beside his projects „Convergence“ and „Arbenz – Osby“, Florian is currently touring with VEIN trio, who are working on a new trio-program and a very big project with the NDR Big Band & the Basel Sinfonietta.
 Andy Sheppard, Dave Liebman and Greg Osby also join the trio on selected tour dates.

 What the members of VEIN aim to achieve with their understanding of music is nothing less than the greatest possible balance of their three voices – starting with the way they work out their own compositions and arrangements and going right through to the soloistic parts, fully assigned to all three of them.

 The result is a stupendous musical togetherness, packed with surprising melodic, rhythmic and dynamic turns, played with highest precision even in the most complex, distorted and twisted passages of their compositions, arrangements and solos.

 For more information, you can join the VEIN newsletter.

 “Vein are complex, diverse, rich in vitality, but also and most importantly, very talented.
 Their unpretentiousness coupled with a sheer desire to play has to be noted and applauded”